Raicuparta/nomai-vr/README.md

 ### Xbox app / Game Pass version

-If you got the game from the PC Xbox app, or from your PC Xbox Game Pass Subscription, you'll need to follow some steps to make the game moddable:
+If you got the game from the PC Xbox app, or from your PC Xbox Game Pass Subscription, you'll need to follow some steps to make the game moddable. **You need to do this before installing Outer Wilds.
+If you've already installed Outer Wilds on the Xbox PC app, uninstall it before following these steps**.

 - **Important**!
 Be sure to have the most recent version of the Xbox app and the GamingServices installed.
 - Close the Xbox app (close it in the system tray too, to make sure it's gone completely).